Skip to main content

 The Negative

-Everyone worries about negative side effects, but for most women, they’re not a problem.* Remember, you’re introducing hormones into your body, so it can take a few months to adjust.
-Give it time.
+Everyone worries about side effects, but for many people, they're not a problem.
+Most people who do experience side effects of the patch find that they usually go away with time.
+It can take a few months to adjust.

 • Bleeding in between periods